baubadil/phoxygen/README.md

 # phoxygen
-A quick and dirty documentation tool for PHP code, written in Perl.
+A documentation tool for PHP code.
 Accepts doxygen-like tags in the PHP source code.

 This can do less than Doxygen, but one thing it does better is that it parses PHP function headers correctly and can document SQL CREATE TABLE statements and REST APIs.

+An early version of this was written in Perl, and that's still in the perl/ subdirectory, but it was rewritten in C++11 in Nov 2016.
+Execution time went down from 2.5 seconds to one second, and the code is a lot more readable now.

+Requirements for building:

+ * kBuild (the VirtualBox build system; http://trac.netlabs.org/kbuild; on Gentoo, it's dev-util/kbuild and should be installed already if you have VirtualBox installed as it's required for building it)

+ * libpcre for fast regular expressions. pcre.h must be in INCLUDE somewhere and libpcre must be somewhere where the linker can find it.

+Run "kmk" in the root directory to build. "kmk" is the make utility of kBuild. "kmk BUILD_TYPE=debug" will create a debug build instead of a release build.

+There is no configuration presently, nor is there any install.
+After building, you will find the executable under out/linux.amd64/{release|debug}/stage/bin/phoxygen.

 ## Usage

 Run phoxygen in the root of the PHP document tree that you want to document.
-It will create a doc/ subdirectory therein with two subdirectories:

- * doc/html/ with lots of HTML files, of which index.html contains the main overview;
+It will create a doc/html/ subdirectory with lots of HTML files, of which index.html contains the main overview.

- * doc/latex/ with index.tex, which you can feed into pdflatex to produce a beautiful PDF with the same information.
+An earlier version also generated LaTeX sources for PDF generation but that's currently broken.

 ## Basic features in document blocks

 phoxygen understands a lot of the same tags as Doxygen and PHPDoc.
 It is designed to work together with smart PHP editors such as PHPStorm, which also understand those tags.

 It can document classes and functions like the other two if you precede the class or function declaration with a doc block.